-As we start 2020, we are still seeing increasing amounts of organisations looking to implement the principles of DevOps in the Enterprise.
+As we work with existing and new clients, we are still seeing increasing amounts of organisations looking to implement the principles of DevOps in the Enterprise.

 This can often seem like a development initiative, that looks at DevOps as purely a technical solution.
 However, testing and QA is at the heart of DevOps and continuous delivery.
 Work can only move through the delivery flow, after careful test, inspection and measurement to ensure value is delivered to the customer and not risk.

 The principles of DevOps are addressed by the 3 ways: